zingarelli/zingarelli/README.md

 ### Data Science

+- [Introduction to Machine Learning - Classification](https://github.com/zingarelli/Python_ML_Alura): I'm also interested in Data Science, and in this repository I provide several Jupyter notebooks with my notes (in Portuguese only) on the fundamentals of Machine Learning for classification problems, covering the entire pipeline from obtaining the data, formatting and analyzing it, to creating models, validating and comparing them with other models.

-- [Churn rate analysis](https://github.com/zingarelli/Alura_Voz-Data_Science_Challenge): I'm also interested in Data Science.
-In this project, I clean and format the data, and perform a comprehensive data analysis for a fictional telecom company based on customer churn rate data.
+- [Churn rate analysis](https://github.com/zingarelli/Alura_Voz-Data_Science_Challenge): in this project, I clean and format the data, and perform a comprehensive data analysis for a fictional telecom company based on customer churn rate data.
 Additionally, two machine learning models are created to classify customers who may potentially cancel their plans.